View From The Couch is a weekly column that reviews what’s new on Blu-ray, DVD and Streaming. Ratings are on a four-star scale.

 Blu-ray extras include a making-of featurette.

 NEVER TAKE CANDY FROM A STRANGER (1960).
-The good news is that more Hammer Film productions have been released on Blu-ray; the bad news is that they’re being entrusted to the bargain-bin outfit Mill Creek Entertainment.
+The good news is that more Hammer Film productions have just been released on Blu-ray.
 Of this new lot, the best is this startling drama about a Canadian couple (Patrick Allen and Gwen Watford) who move to a small British town, whereupon an elderly eccentric (Felix Aylmer) lures their 9-year-old daughter (Janina Faye) to his home and gives her treats in exchange for watching her dance naked.
 The parents are outraged and press charges, only to learn that the old man was once responsible for building the town out of nothing and thus is considered above the law.
 An unsettling opening gives way to tense courtroom confrontations that are then followed by a seat-gripping final half-hour.

 There are no Blu-ray extras.